ponceto/pve-autosnap/README.md

 `pve-autosnap` is a utility script for the Proxmox VE hypervisor that allows automatic snapshots with a rotating snapshot feature.

+## Installation

+Just copy the script in a well-known directory, like `/usr/local/bin`, and adjust the permissions if needed with a simple `chmod 755 pve-autosnap`.

 ## Usage

 *Usage*: `pve-autosnap [ help | vmid [ keep ] ]`